Skip to main content

 List Property

-Allows list property values to be populated in a table column when a List item is selected.
+Allows list property values to populate in a table column when a List item is selected.
+A List field must first be selected from the preceding column in order to select it from a reference list selection

-Only available for default tables (see article on how to how to set up list property table cells for more info)
+See article on how to how to set up list property table cells for more info.

 Signature